 “Our skin is our largest organ, functioning as a filter that helps to remove toxins and and prevent entry from pathogens and unhealthy environmental factors,” Dr. Shamban explains.
-“That said, there is always a risk of active ingredient absorption.
+“That said, there is always a chance of active ingredient absorption.
 The issue, of course, is whether or not a specific topical product will be absorbed systemically.
 The vast majority of skin-care products are in fact not expected to increase the risk of pregnancy malformations or other adverse effects on the developing fetus from exposures.”
 However, these are the few to stay away from.

-On the other hand, when retinol is used topically, some dermatologists don’t think there’s cause for concern.
-“Retinol is one ingredient that most dermatologists would say to avoid, mostly because of the connection between it and oral isotretinoin, aka Accutane,” says New York dermatologist Doris Day, MD.
-“However, retinol is a vitamin A, and when applied to a small surface area like the face, there is likely very little absorption, and much less than what we take in neonatal supplements and foods.
-Over-the-counter retinol products used on the face are generally considered to be safe during pregnancy.
-I think of it more as a medico-legal issue rather than a true medical risk to the fetus.”
-Nowadays, there are many safe ingredients with retinol-like effects that can be swapped into a routine instead, such as bakuchiol, rambutan and rosehip oil.
+On the other hand, when using retinol topically, some dermatologists don’t think there’s cause for concern.
+“Retinol is one ingredient that most dermatologists would say to avoid.
+This is mostly because of the connection between it and oral isotretinoin, aka Accutane,” says New York dermatologist Doris Day, MD.
+“However, retinol is vitamin A, and when applied to a small surface area like the face, there is likely very little absorption.
+It’s much less than what we take in neonatal supplements and foods.
+In my opinion, over-the-counter retinol products used on the face are generally considered to be safe during pregnancy.
+[This does not include topical tretinoin, available via prescription.]
+I think of it more as a medico-legal issue rather than a true medical threat to the fetus.”
+However, these days there are many safe alternatives with retinol-like effects, such as bakuchiol, rambutan and rosehip oil, that can be swapped into a routine instead.

 Dr. Day says this “falls into pregnancy category C [animal reproduction studies have shown an adverse effect on the fetus and there are no adequate and well-controlled studies in humans, but potential benefits may warrant use of the drug in pregnant women despite potential risks], but data shows that when used in lower concentrations of 2.5 to 5 percent, it is safe in pregnancy.”